 13.2 Awards under the RFT process require the following approval:

 a.
 Committee and City Council must approve award of tenders greater than $6,000,000;

 b.
 Committee and City Council must approve award of contracts when a tender result is irregular as per Section 8.10 of this Policy; and

-13.4 The Manager of Purchasing and Supply shall be responsible for arranging for the public disclosure of bid submissions at the time and date specified by the bid call.
+13.4 The Senior Manager, Procurement and Supply shall be responsible for arranging for the public disclosure of bid submissions at the time and date specified by the bid call.

-13.5 Purchasing and Supply shall forward to the Deputy City Manager (or delegate) a summary of the bids and recommend award of the contract to the lowest compliant bidder.
+13.5 Procurement and Supply shall forward to the Deputy City Manager (or delegate) a summary of the bids and recommend award of the contract to the lowest compliant bidder.